voostindie/vincents-productivity-suite-for-alfred/README.md

 * `level` (optional): the level of the Markdown heading for the pasted text.
 It defaults to 2.
 * `link` (optional): whether the name of the project and attendees of events should be generated as [[wikilinks]] or not.
 It defaults to `false`.

 In case of using OmniFocus for projects, the title and text for a project can be defined in the YAML Back Matter of the project, defined under the key `markdown`.
 If there is no YAML Back Matter, the project name is used as the title of the Markdown, and text is omitted.
+Note that the configuration in OmniFocus are not just strings of characters, but actual Liquid templates.
+You can use mostly the same variables as for other notes: day, month, year and week.

 In case of an event, the text of the is set to the list of attendees of the event.